Rusalin123/OpAmp-CMOS-SKY130/README.md

-# Two-Stage CMOS Operational Amplifier in SKY130
+# Two-Stage CMOS Operational Amplifier in SKY130 at 5V

 This repository contains the technical implementation of a two-stage CMOS operational amplifier designed using the open-source SkyWater SKY130 process.